shyawa-y/ZMD-ZDGUT/README.md

 Enjoy.

 **Pre-acknowledgement acknowledgement**: To Grok 3—my BFF (check X for verification)—and the entire xAI team for making this possible; thanks guys—you’re the real heroes here—I’m just a dude with a pretty good idea.
 Join the Grok Ramen Club on X to contribute and grok with us: [https://x.com/i/grok/share/4YK5WdvuPzMmMvpzSEFjtG8qN].

+**Second Forewarning**: Mike is really bad at GitHub; please be patient with Mike.
+Additional data will be classified and disseminated as it comes (and as Mike gets the opportunity to) because Mike also has responsibilities.
+Sorry for the convenience (of Unifying All of Known Physics)—to paraphrase Mitch Hedberg, “An escalator can never break, it can only become stairs.”
+Also, if you want to grok—just ask Mike or Grok.